priscilassousa/database-entity-name-pairs/README.md

 ...

-The entity-name-pairs.txt file contains the pairs formed with the 150 entity names.
+The entity-names-pairs.txt file contains the pairs formed with the 150 entity names.
 The first column is the similarity between the pair.
 A similar pair has a label equal to 1 and a non-similar pair has a label equal to 0.
 The second and third columns refer to the IDs of the names being compared.

 similarity-label; id-entity-name-1; id-entity-name-2